-1. Who are the influencers (leaders) in your life?
-What did you learn from these people about leadership?

-- 2. Think about your life purpose.
+- 1. Who are the influencers (leaders) in your life?
+What did you learn from these people about leadership? - 2.
+Think about your life purpose.
 Why are you here and what do you want to accomplish? - 3.
 Which of your core values will guide your behavior as you attempt to live your life on purpose?
 List your core values.
 (At least three, no more than five.) - 4.
 Given what you've learned so far, what are your beliefs about leading and motivating people? - 5.
-What can people expect from you? - 6.
+What can people expect from you?
+(What do you expect from yourself?) - 6.
 What do you expect from your people? - 7.
 How will you set an example for your people?